Posts tagged with pasta:

 After sauteeing some chopped onion and garlic in olive oil for 5 minutes I add the dried orzo (about 1 to 1 and 1/2 cups ) to the saucepan until it begins to brown.

-To that slowly add some warmed chicken stock slowly as if you were making risotto, and stir continually on medium to medium high heat.
+To that add some warmed chicken stock slowly in increments as if you were making risotto, and stir continually on medium to medium high heat.
 As the liquid evaporates, keep adding more and stirring so it doesn’t stick.

 Repeat this until you have added about 3 cups liquid.
 When most of the liquid is absorbed, season with kosher salt and pepper, and some dried or fresh thyme.
 At this point reduce it to low, and cover with a lid for another 10 minutes, checking to make sure it is not sticking.
 When done, turn the heat off and keep warm til ready to serve.